International Alliance of Women: History

 In the interwar period, the organization was one of the three major international "bourgeois" women's organizations, alongside the International Council of Women (ICW) and the Women's International League for Peace and Freedom (WILPF).
 Of these, IWSA (IAW) was more progressive and oriented towards legal equality and equal citizenship than ICW.
 At the same time, IWSA was more conservative than WILPF.
 The organization's members were often associated with liberal parties and movements, but some were also progressive conservatives or liberal conservatives.
 Most IAW members held "similar views of society and societal change, which assumed a top-down approach, where the elite were cast as the true agents of development."
 At the same time IAW claimed to speak on behalf of all women.

 In the late 1920s, the organization changed its name to the International Alliance of Women for Suffrage and Equal Citizenship, and in 1946 this was altered to its current name, International Alliance of Women.
-The first executive board included Carrie Chapman Catt (President), Anita Augspurg (1st Vice President), Donovan Bolden (2nd Vice President) and Rachel Foster Avery (Secretary).
+The first executive board included Carrie Chapman Catt as president, Anita Augspurg as first vice-president, Millicent Garrett Fawcett as second vice-president and Rachel Foster Avery as secretary.

 The organization's first President Carrie Chapman Catt also founded the League of Women Voters in the United States during her presidency.

 The organization's second President, Margery Corbett-Ashby, spoke at length about the IWSA in a series of oral history interviews with the historian, Brian Harrison, conducted as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 The April 1975, September, November and December 1976, and February 1977 interviews all contain information about the IWSA.

 Since the onset of the Cold War the alliance's liberal internationalist outlook was strengthened.
 The alliance held firm anti-communist views and maintained a clear pro-Western stance throughout the Cold War.
 Dame Margery Corbett Ashby, wrote that "it was us or the communist women who would organize the Near East."
 In the alliance's journal International Women's News it was stated in 1946 that the support of the United Nations and democracy must "remain in the forefront of our programme."
 Its third President Hanna Rydh worked actively to build cooperation in developing countries, partially to counteract communism.

 IAW's members in the Nordic countries were also members of the Joint Organization of Nordic Women's Rights Associations.